-If you keep a good record of all your invoices, finding this primary income number should be relatively straightforward.
-Just add up the amount you made on each of the invoices for last year, and boom, you have your sales revenue number.
+Finding this primary income number should be relatively straightforward if you keep a good record of all your invoices.
+Just add up the amount you made on each invoice for last year, and boom, you have your sales revenue number.

 Basic Profit Margin

-Your basic profit margin, or gross margin, is what you made after deducting the cost of providing service.
-To find your basic profit margin follow this formula: basic income – cost of providing service / basic income.
-The figure you come to is how much profit you are making before tax.
+Your basic profit margin, or gross margin, is what you made after deducting the service cost.
+To find your basic profit margin follow this formula: basic income – the cost of providing service / basic income.
+The figure you come to is how much profit you make before tax.

 Variable and Fixed Costs

 You deduct both fixed and variable business costs from your basic income (Number one on our list).
-Fixed business costs should incorporate everything with a set cost every month like rent, insurance, and marketing.
+Fixed business costs should include a set monthly cost, like rent, insurance, and marketing.
 Additionally, HVAC contractors’ variable prices usually include supply orders, fuel for service vehicles, and employee salaries.

 The general rule of thumb is that you should keep your variable and fixed business costs under 30% of your total basic income.
-You may save some money every month by closely tracking supplies, looking at service routes and areas, and calculating your marketing and advertising ROI.
+You may save money monthly by closely tracking supplies, looking at service routes and areas, and calculating your marketing and advertising ROI.

 Advertising and Marketing

-You need to make sure that you are getting your money’s worth from any investment you invest in advertising and marketing.
+You need to ensure that you are getting your money’s worth from any investment in advertising and marketing.
 Your customer acquisition cost should not be more than what your average customer is spending on your services.
 If it is, consider curbing your efforts towards customer retention rather than recent customer acquisition.
 You may also want to shift towards local organic SEO.

 HVAC Marketing KPIs